rh-mobb/documentation/content/aro/mas/index.md

 IBM Maximo Application Suite (MAS) is a set of applications for asset monitoring, management, predictive maintenance and reliability planning.
 When combined with Azure Red Hat OpenShift ( ARO ), this frees up your Maximo and operations team to focus on what is important to them ( Maximo ) rather than having to worry about managing and building clusters.

-This document outlines how to get started with ARO and installing Maximo.
+This document outlines how to get quickly get started with ARO and installing Maximo all through automation.

 ## Prerequisites
 * an ARO Cluster (see [Deploying ARO with Terraform](/experts/aro/terraform-install/))
-* az cli
 * oc cli
 * ansible cli
 * a Maximo License Key